Merrell Vapor Glove 4 - Women's Review

 Our Analysis and Test Results

-The stack height of the Vapor Glove ensures we feel everything under our feet.
-These shoes feel more like an indestructible sock than a shoe, really.
-In rough terrain, this can be too challenging, or even dangerous — but we trained our feet enough to venture off trail on one trip in Colorado's Rockies.
-These shoes were up to the task — they hugged securely to our feet through all terrain, and were soft, supple, and sticky enough even for some scrambling.
+The stack height of the Vapor Glove ensures you feel everything under your feet.
+These shoes feel more like an indestructible sock than a shoe.
+In rough terrain, this can be too challenging, or even dangerous — but we trained our feet enough to venture off-trail on one trip in the Colorado Rockies.
+These shoes were up to the task — they hugged securely to our feet through all terrain, and were even soft, supple, and sticky enough for some scrambling.
 This is well beyond the scope of these shoes, but we were psyched.

 The Vapor Glove 4 shoes fit like, well, a glove.
-These shoes are a purist minimalist shoe, with zero drop, a minimal and very soft sole, a relatively wide toe box, and a secure and snug fit that hugs close to your foot.
+These shoes are a purist minimalist shoe, with zero drop, a minimal and very soft sole, a relatively wide toe box, and a secure and snug fit that hugs close to the foot.
 This is a shoe that gets out of your way.

 The Vapor Glove again lives up to their minimalist design with their extremely low weight.
 They are among the lightest in this review, weighing just 11 ounces for a pair of size 10 women's shoes (41 European).

 The Vapor Glove is a relatively simple trail running shoe.
 The Vibram sole features 2mm deep lugs and a generous toe rand.
 The lugs are spaced well enough to let fine dirt and sand sift through while still gripping most surfaces.
-This shoe is the closest thing to a climbing-shoe-turned-running-shoe, which is our dream come true.
+This shoe is the closest thing to a climbing-shoe-turned-running-shoe, which is our personal dream come true.

-Part of our consideration for traction with minimalist shoes is actually how well the shoe preserves ground feel.
+Part of our consideration for traction with minimalist shoes is how well the shoe preserves ground feel.
 What minimalist shoes lack in lugs, they make up for in your foot's natural ability to grip the ground.
 The Vapor Glove is a prime example: the very thin sole allowed us to bend our foot swiftly to match the surface, thereby improving traction and balance through the terrain.

-The Cordura mesh and TPU upper materials held up during our testing, and even after miles of rugged trail, the shoes still looked nice enough for a casual night out in town.
+The Cordura mesh and TPU upper materials held up during our testing, and even after miles of rugged trail, the Vapor still looked nice enough for a casual night out in town.
 However, our main caveat with this shoe is indeed its durability.
 We aren't sure how long the thin upper will last over time.
 Compared to the other models we tested, we don't think the Vapor Glove is especially durable.
 Merrell did try to mitigate this, though, by using quality materials.

 — Lyra Pierotti